 Together, we can ensure a nutritious future for all.

-- One in four million children under 5 years old worldwide are stunted.
+- One in four children under 5 years old worldwide is stunted.

 - Approximately 11 percent of GDP in Africa and Asia is lost to undernutrition every year.

 - Improved nutrition is a critical driver for economic growth and poverty reduction.

 - Chronic malnutrition accounts for 45 percent of preventable child death. (updated stat)